jvandertil/blog/content/posts/2020-04-02_SqlServerIntegrationTesting.md

 As an example, you can use an `IClassFixture<T>` to share the database in a test class.

 {{< notice >}}
-Due to the long time it takes to initialize and destroy databases you are generally better off using a [collection fixture](https://xunit.net/docs/shared-context#collection-fixture) instead of an `IClassFixture<T>`.
+Due to the time it takes to initialize and destroy databases you are generally better off using a [collection fixture](https://xunit.net/docs/shared-context#collection-fixture) instead of an `IClassFixture<T>`.
 These will share the database fixture across all tests in the collection, but this does limit the amount of parallelization xUnit can do.
 Be sure to read the documentation!
 {{< /notice >}}